benedictthen1/github-slideshow/_posts/0000-01-02-benedictthen1.md

 layout: slide
 title: "Welcome to our github teacher slide!"
 ---
 THIS IS GITHUB I CAN DO IT!!!
-AHHHHHHHHHHHHHHHHH
-Use the left arrow to go back!
+AHHHHHHHHHHHHHHHHH :D Use the left arrow to go back!